Skip to main content

 M10 REPLFOO

-As Alice, send some of our new digital currency to Bob
+As Alice, send digital currency to Bob

 Check current balance